 Building a raised garden bed creates an interesting dilemma: If you use pressure-treated wood or commercial wood sealers, you risk having unwanted chemicals leak into the environment and into your garden produce.
 But if you skip the sealer or preservative, your raised bed may not last long.
-Fortunately there are ecologically friendly alternatives which help preserve raised bed wood.
+Fortunately, there are ecologically friendly alternatives that help preserve raised bed wood.

 Video of the Day

 Soy and Whey Sealers